BabyElias/WeatherMuse/README.md

 ```
 - The project is now running on LocalHost:3000.
 Well Done!!<br>

-> If you have any suggestions for the project, feel free to raise an issue and let me know.
-Will be more than happy to improve on the project.
+## Contributions :

+Contributions are always welcome!
+If you find a bug or want to add a feature, feel free to create an issue or submit a pull request.